Beware the Nice Ones: He's mostly a friendly guy, but like Matt, he has a handful of moments where people realize that ticking him off is a bad idea.

 Disappeared Dad: Much like his US counterpart, he has a rocky relationship with both of his daughters thanks to his alcoholism and his two failed marriages (which are themselves due to his drinking problem).

 Like a Son to Me: Thinks this way about Matt, obvious even before the latter is killed and stated outright when he talks with the mother of his killer—"The police officer who died?
 His name was Matthew Devlin and he was like...
 MY son."
 Not surprising, considering how he screwed up with his actual children, thanks to his drinking problem.

 Abusive Parents: Strongly implied—his contempt for a child abuser—"I know people like you", his feelings about victimized children in general, his empathy with an abused kid—"I've been that kid, Ronnie", and with a young woman who refers to her father as a "bastard"—"Are we related then, do you think?", but neither the extent nor specific perpetrator is ever made clear.

-Innocent Blue Eyes: Of the "heroic" variety.
-To the point where they're the last we see of him.
+Innocent Blue Eyes: Has blue eyes the heroic and innocent, good-guy variety.
+His eyes are the last we see of him.

-Raised Catholic: Mentions having lit a candle for a murder victim, "Once a Catholic...", but he's also clearly disillusioned with his faith—in the episode "Confession", he states that he hasn't been in a confessional in over 20 years, and the events of that episode offer a pretty strong indication of why this has happened. . .
+Raised Catholic: Mentions having lit a candle for a murder victim, "Once a Catholic...", but he's also clearly disillusioned with his faith—in the episode "Confession", he states that he hasn't been in a confessional in over 20 years, and the events of that episode offer a pretty strong indication of why this has happened.

 Rape as Backstory: By proxy.
 In "Confession", we learn that two of his childhood friends were molested by their neighborhood priest, but it is left ambiguous as to whether Matt was a victim as well.
 He denies it throughout the episode, but at the end, admits that he's repressed things so much that he's genuinely uncertain as to what, if anything, happened to him.